 In our opinion, the presence of structurally unstable Poincaré homoclinic orbits either in the system itself or in a nearby system is one of the main peculiarities of quasistochastic systems.
-As we can judge, the presence of homoclinic tangencies for some values of parameters was either theoretically proved or found by computer simulations in all dynamical models with quasiattractors (see the list above) for which the problem of finding such parameter values was explicitly posed.
-By theorem 1, the closure of these parameter values contains open regions.
-Note that the size of these regions may be rather large in specific examples (see, for instance, Ref.
-16), though the theoretical estimates for the size of the regions Δ_i that can be extracted from the known proof of theorem 1 give us extremely small values.
+As we can judge, the presence of homoclinic tangencies for some values of parameters was either theoretically proved or found by computer simulations in all dynamical models with quasiattractors (see the list above) for which the problem of finding such parameter values was explicitly set.
+By Theorem 1, the closure of these parameter values contains open regions.
+Note that the size of these regions may be rather large in concrete examples (see, for instance, [14]), though the theoretical estimates for the size of the regions Δ_i that can be extracted from the known proof of Theorem 1 give us extremely small values.

-We will call the Newhouse regions such regions in the space of dynamical systems (or in the parameter space while speaking on a finite-parameter family) where systems with homoclinic tangencies are dense.
-In the case where bifurcations of some system having a saddle periodic orbit with a homoclinic tangency are considered, we reserve the term "Newhouse regions" specifically for those in a small neighborhood of the initial system where systems are dense which have homoclinic tangencies of the given periodic orbit.
+We will call as the Newhouse regions, such regions in the space of dynamical systems (or in the parameter space while speaking on a finite-parameter family) where systems with homoclinic tangencies are dense.
+In the case where bifurcations of some system having a saddle periodic orbit with a homoclinic tangency are considered, we reserve the term "Newhouse regions" specifically for those in a small neighborhood of the initial system, where systems are dense which have homoclinic tangencies of the given periodic orbit.

-As we see, the problem of studying dynamical phenomena in the Newhouse regions is an important part of the global problem of studying the nature of chaos in real dynamical models.
+As we see, the problem of studying dynamical phenomena in the Newhouse regions is an important part of the global problem of studying the nature of chaos in real dynamics models.
 Besides, this problem is of its own interest from the point of view of the qualitative theory and the theory of bifurcations of dynamical systems.

-In the present paper we describe dynamical phenomena in the Newhouse regions for both the two-dimensional and the multidimensional cases.
-In Sections II and III we discuss main results (theorems 2-10).
-In Section IV we collect geometrical constructions which determine dynamics near homoclinic tangencies.
+In the present paper, we describe dynamical phenomena in the Newhouse regions for both the two-dimensional and the multidimensional cases.
+In Sections 2 and 3, we discuss main results (Theorems 2-10).
+In Section 4, we collect geometrical constructions which determine dynamics near homoclinic tangencies.
 We restrict ourself by the case of diffeomorphisms: the case of flows can be similarly considered by means of the Poincaré map.

-II.
-MAIN RESULTS: THE TWO-DIMENSIONAL CASE
+2. MAIN RESULTS: THE TWO-DIMENSIONAL CASE

-According to the traditional approach going back to Andronov, to study the bifurcations of a given system is to embed it in an appropriate finite-parameter family, then to divide the parameter space into the regions of structural stability, to determine the bifurcation set and to split the bifurcation set into connected components corresponding to identical phase portraits (in the sense of topological equivalence).
+According to the traditional approach going back to Andronov, to study the bifurcations of a given system is to embed it in an appropriate finite-parameter family, then to divide the parameter space into the regions of structural stability, to determine the bifurcation set, and to split the bifurcation set into connected components corresponding to identical phase portraits (in the sense of topological equivalence).
+Accordingly, a good model must possess a sufficient number of parameters allowing one to analyze bifurcations of each periodic, homoclinic, heteroclinic orbit occurred.